pbarovsky/pbsegments_ohmyzsh_theme/README.md

 - Shows the username
 - Indicates Git branch and status
 - Custom symbols for better visual separation
-- Uses `RPROMPT` to align path, user, and Git info to the right
 - Keeps the input area clean with `>` on a new line

 ---